kutuluk/loglevel-plugin-prefix/README.md

 #### `reg(loglevel)`

-This method must be called before any calling the apply method.
+This method registers plugin for loglevel.
+This method must be called at least once before any call to the apply method.
+Repeated calls to this method are ignored.

 #### Parameters

-`loglevel` - the root logger, imported from loglevel package
+`loglevel` - the root logger, imported from loglevel module

 #### `apply(logger, options)`